jpverkamp/blog/content/programming/programming-praxis/2012-10-27-pythagorean-triples.md

 programming/topics:
 - Mathematics
 ---
 When Programming Praxis mentioned that the <a href="http://programmingpraxis.com/2012/10/26/pythagorean-triples/" title="Programming Praxis: Pythagorean Triples">newest challenge</a> sounded like a <a href="http://projecteuler.net/" title="Project Euler">Project Euler</a> problem, they were't wrong.
-Basically, the idea is to count the number of {{< wikipedia "Pythagorean Triples" >}} with perimeters (sum of the three numbers) under a given value.
+Basically, the idea is to count the number of [[wiki:Pythagorean Triples]]() with perimeters (sum of the three numbers) under a given value.
 The necessary code to brute force the problem is really straight forward, but then they asked for the count up to one million.
 With the brute force {{< inline-latex "O(n^2)" >}} algorithm (and a relatively high constant), that's not really feasible.
 So that's when we have to get a bit more creative.

 <!--more-->